Should I Become a School Principal?

 Step 1: Earn a Bachelor's Degree

 School principals usually begin their careers serving as teachers, which generally requires a bachelor's degree in education or a specific subject field, such as English or math.
-Many colleges and universities offer degree programs in elementary, secondary and special education, which typically take 4-5 years to complete.
+Many colleges and universities offer degree programs in elementary, secondary, and special education, which typically takes four to five years to complete.
 Coursework is structured according to the grade levels and subjects that one is planning to teach.
-Most degree programs feature classes in educational philosophy, classroom management and working with diverse students.
+Most degree programs feature classes in educational philosophy, classroom management, and working with diverse students.
 In order to become certified, education majors are also commonly expected to fulfill a student teaching internship during the course of their bachelor's degree program.

 Step 2: Get a Teaching Certificate